 The diagnosis of dengue is based on a combination of clinical signs and symptoms, travel history, possible exposures, in addition to laboratory testing of the blood, serum, cerebrospinal fluid, other body fluid or tissue.
 If you have flu-like symptoms and travelled to an area affected by dengue, you should contact your healthcare provider for care and evaluation and stay indoors as much as possible to avoid mosquito bites and help prevent possible spread of the virus.

 There is no vaccine or specific treatments for dengue.
 Treatment is supportive.
 Bed rest and acetaminophen (Tylenol) to treat fever and pain are recommended.
 Patients are advised to drink fluids to prevent dehydration.
 Aspirin and non-steroidal anti-inflammatory drugs (like ibuprofen) are not recommended as they can increase the risk of bleeding.
 If patients are taking medicine for another medical condition, talk to a healthcare provider before taking additional medication.

-Dengue is not currently circulating in Hawaii; cases of the disease in Hawaii have all been infected through exposures outside of the state.
-However, Hawaii’s status as a travel destination places it under continual threat of introduction of mosquito-borne diseases.
+Dengue is not endemic in Hawaii; cases of the disease in Hawaii have all been infected through exposures outside of the state.
+However, Hawaii’s status as a travel destination, place’s it under continual threat of introduction of mosquito-borne diseases.
 Aedes species mosquitoes competent to transmit those viruses are present in Hawaii.
 Aedes albopictus is widely spread throughout the state, and Aedes aegypti has been demonstrated in sites on Hawaii Island.
 Hawaii’s climate creates a year-round mosquito season.
-Therefore, it is important that individuals with dengue should protect themselves from further mosquito bites during the first week of illness to prevent local transmission of the disease.
+Therefore, it is important that individuals with dengue should protect themselves from further mosquito bites during the first two weeks of illness to prevent local transmission of the disease.
 The Hawaii Department of Health are enhancing the surveillance and prevention of arboviral diseases, and increasing mosquito control efforts.
 Residents should take basic precautions to protect themselves from mosquitoes by following the Department of Health recommendations.

 The best way to prevent any mosquito-borne infections is to avoid being bitten by mosquitoes.
 Some steps you can take to prevent mosquito bites include:

 - Use Environmental Protection Agency (EPA) approved mosquito repellent to exposed skin areas as recommended by product label.

 - Wear long pants and long sleeved shirts when outdoors.